Shibuya

 The street, a vital stage, is born of the relationships established by the buildings and in turn the public space generated between them.
 It gains prominence as a place for social relations.

 The spectator is a pedestrian in the work.
 The route will be through the crossroads, feeling as if you are in the middle of Shibuya.
-A

 From the circulatory function, the road layout becomes an autonomous system in such a way that it begins to undergo a transformation.